Young Adult

 No matter what.

 But bullets miss.
 You can get the wrong guy.
-And there’s always someone else who knows to follow the rules… - Where Shadows Meet: A Novel
+And there’s always someone else who knows to follow the rules… - The Summer I Ate the Rich

 - Nigeria Jones: A Novel